 Well, smart parent that you are, you probably know there are no fool proof ways to get your kids to AGREE ON ANYTHING 100 percent of the time.

 However, here are 3 tips on how to encourage your kids to make Nature Walks an adventure:

 This could be a favorite character from a book or movie, or it could be as simple as giving them a job.

-On our Nature Walk, my Husband suggested our oldest son be a Scout.
+On our Kid’s Hike, my Husband suggested our oldest son be a Scout.
 He would excitedly run ahead a little way and then come running back to tell us what he saw.
-He felt special to be able to know what was coming before we did.
+He felt special because he knew what was coming before we did.

 The middle one got to be the Captain.
 After the older one would come back, we’d ask the Captain what he thought we should do and which way he thought we should go.

 Everyone got to do something creative and special to them and they could “own” their part of the trip.
 It’s also a good idea to switch up the roles often so no one gets bored or jealous.
 (We didn’t forget about the little one.
 He wasn’t really looking for a role.
 He just wanted to ride with Dad.)

 2. Bring Some Special Tools

 These should be something that kids do not normally get to use.
 That way it can feel like a privilege and will hold a child’s attention better.
 These can also compliment the roles that the kids adopt.